wp-plugins/swipy-by-errnio/readme.txt

 * Gain useful insights using our analytics for gestures (coming soon)
 * Works on all leading mobile platforms, browsers and devices.

-Make sure to get your ID and Sign up to our service to gain access to:
+Make sure to sign up to our service to gain access to:

 * Troubleshooting and support
 * Revenue reporting and accounts management